emartineznunez/MTC-2024/README.md

-# Course on Dynamics of Chemical Reactions
+# School on Kinetics and Dynamics of Chemical Reactions
 Material for the Master on Theoretical and Computational Chemistry

 The material includes simple examples for the following computer programs: